purcell/nix-emacs-ci/README.md

 ## Using new snapshot builds

-The current plan is to periodically update the `-snapshot` builds here.
-Send me a pull request to do this.
-First, update the commit named in `default.nix`, then try `nix-build -A emacs-snapshot`.
-This will fail due to SHA256 checksum mismatch of the downloaded archive, so now update that too, and rebuild.
-Now submit the change as a pull request.
-Once merged, we'll all be testing against a newer snapshot build.
+`snapshot` builds aim to be a relatively recent commit on the Emacs master branch, and do not automatically give you the very latest Emacs revision available via Git.
+That would defeat binary caching, so the current plan is to periodically update the `-snapshot` builds manually.
+Send me a pull request to do this:

+- Update the commit named in `default.nix`
+- Try `nix-build -A emacs-snapshot`.
+- This will fail due to SHA256 checksum mismatch of the downloaded archive, so now update that too, and rebuild.
+- Now submit the change as a pull request.
+- Once merged, we'll all be testing against a newer snapshot build.

 <hr>